Back • Return Home

 Resources For Learning

 All of the jargon and acronyms associated with computers can be misleading, making it seem like a much more difficult subject than it actually is.
-We don't need to have a deep understanding of mathematics or electronics to use a computer well or to be an effective programmer.
+We don't need to have a deep understanding of mathematics or of electronics to use a computer well or to be an effective programmer.
 The above concepts are more than enough to get started.

 There are a ton of great resources for learning programming in general, such as (in no particular order)...